CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 2.5 **Hard anthropocentrism.**
 The assumption that humans are metaphysically special in a way that licenses permanent, absolute moral priority is a *claim*, not a neutral starting point.
 Some may affirm it; this manifesto does not.
-It instead argues for **soft, evidence-based anthropocentrism** (see §4.5): humans and many animals currently have clear priority because of converging evidence about their rich interior lives, not because of species membership alone.
+It instead argues for **evidence-based prioritization** that *currently* leads to anthropocentric outcomes: humans and many animals receive moral priority because of converging evidence about their rich interior lives, not because of species membership alone (see §4.5).

 ---